Recombinant Proteins

 ATPaseTransporting Beta 3 Human Recombinant

-ATP1B3 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 246 amino acids (57-279) and having a molecular mass of 27.4 kDa.
+Recombinantly produced in E.coli, ATP1B3 Human is a single, non-glycosylated polypeptide chain comprising 246 amino acids (57-279) with a molecular mass of 27.4 kDa.
+This protein is fused to a 23 amino acid His-tag at the N-terminus and undergoes purification using proprietary chromatographic techniques.

 Shipped with Ice Packs